WONE (AM)

 WONE (980 kHz) is an AM radio station in Dayton, Ohio with a sports format.
 It carries programming from Fox Sports Radio, as well as The Dan Patrick Show (Dan Patrick was originally an on-air personality on sister station WTUE under his real name, Dan Pugh).
-Its studios are located just outside downtown Dayton and its transmitter is in Kettering, Ohio.
+Its studios are located in downtown Dayton and its transmitter is in Kettering, Ohio.

 History

 The station took the air in 1949, licensed to Skyland Broadcasting Corp.
 It was sold in 1961 to Brush-Moore Newspapers, publisher of the Canton Repository.
 In 1965 the station was sold to Group One Broadcasting of Akron, owner of WAKR.
 During the mid-1960s WONE was known as "Channel 98," and it was one of Dayton's two popular Top 40 stations, the other being WING.
 The format changed to adult contemporary in 1968, when it was called "Charisma Radio" and "The Good Life in Dayton".
 Sometime thereafter, in early 1969 it switched to country music calling itself "One Country" or "Country-Wide W-1" to remain synonymous with its then-owner Group One.